Skip to content

 Arguments:

-• original_post (optional) - The post being replied to
+• original_post (required) - The original post content to reply to

 • reply_type (optional) - Type of reply (supportive, questioning, informative, humorous)

-• relationship (optional) - Relationship to author (friend, colleague, stranger)
+• relationship (optional) - Relationship to the original poster (friend, colleague, stranger)

 Usage: